This screen is used to create and maintain details about payroll elements that are used in payroll.

-For payments check this item if the pay element is to be subjected to National Insurance Charge (NIC).
+For payments tick this item if the pay element is to be subjected to National Insurance Charge (NIC).
 Most pay elements will be subject to NIC and the box will need to ticked.

 For deductions check this item if the deduction should reduce the amount of pay to be subjected to National Insurance Charge (NIC).

-For payments check this item if the pay element should be included for pension scheme calculation purposes.
+For payments tick this item if the pay element should be included for pension scheme calculation purposes.

-For deductions check this item if the deduction should reduce the amount of pay considered for pension scheme calculation purposes.
+For deductions tick this item if the deduction should reduce the amount of pay considered for pension scheme calculation purposes.